 Unusual Options Activity Insight: Carnival

-Carnival (NYSE:CCL) shares experienced unusual options activity on Friday.
-The stock price moved up to $27.71 following the option alert.
+Shares of Carnival (NYSE:CCL) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $26.24.

 - Option Type: SWEEP